 Subscribe to my newsletter and receive the latest recipes and weekly favorites straight to your inbox.
 Join me on Pinterest, Facebook, and Instagram for more cooking tips and adventures!

-Have you made this restaurant style Asian salad dressing recipe?
+Have you made this restaurant style Japanese vinaigrette?
 Are there changes you made that you would like to share?
 Share your tips and recommendations in the comments section below!

 - Prep Time: 5 minutes